 COP Degree Programs.
 COP offers a pre-pharmacy undergraduate degree program, including a Bachelor of Science (BS) in Pharmaceutical Sciences, and also offers a graduate Doctor of Pharmacy (PharmD) program.
 The College also offers two certificate programs in Penicillin Allergy Assessment and Skin Testing and Clinical Teaching.
 COP also offers Sterile Compound Training.
 The college also offers postgraduate training opportunities including three residency programs and one fellowship program.

 COP Academic Departments.
 College of Pharmacy is the home of two academic departments with faculty who are renowned for clinical innovation, patient care, pharmacological research and for empowering students to transform health care globally.
-These two departments are the Clinical Pharmacy and Outcomes Sciences and Drug Discovery and Biomedical Sciences.
+These two departments are the Clinical Pharmacy and Outcomes Sciences (CPOS) and Drug Discovery and Biomedical Sciences (DDBS).

 COP Research Centers and Institutes.
 In addition to its academic departments, COP has four state of the art research centers including: COBRE Center for Targeted Therapeutics, Kennedy Pharmacy Innovation Center, Palmetto Poison Center, and Peromyscus Genetic Stock Center.

 COP SmartState Centers.
 The College of Pharmacy is home to two SmartState Centers for Economic Excellence.
 These are the Center for Translational Cancer Therapeutics and Center for Medication Safety.
-These center seeks to discover new drug targets and develop novel drugs and approaches for cancer treatment, and to study long term effects of medication.
+These centers seeks to discover new drug targets and develop novel drugs and approaches for cancer treatment, and to study long term effects of medication.

 COP Faculty Offices.
 Each faculty member has a private office with a printer and personal computer with Microsoft Office and additional software relevant to his or her teaching and research, Internet access, telephone, and general office support.
 Faculty members are furnished with additional office and laboratory space as needed for project support